Bahar Irfan

 The barista that remembers you and your favourite order

 I created the Barista Datasets for generic and personalised interactions in a coffee shop with simulated real-world problems (e.g., recognition errors, incorrect recalls, out-of-vocabulary words), which is the first dataset for exploring user-specific personalisation in task-oriented long-term interactions.
 Based on these datasets, we designed generic and personalised barista robots with rule-based dialogue managers, online automatic speech recognition, knowledge-base and a multi-modal user recognition method to recall the most frequent or recent order of the user.
 We conducted the first real-world study that explores fully autonomous personalisation in dialogue for long-term human-robot interactions.
-While rule-based approaches are inflexible to the variations in the user responses, however, personalisation can mitigate the negative user experiences.
-On the other hand, data-driven approaches are suitable for generic task-based dialogue and real-time interactions, but they cannot perform sufficiently well to be deployed in personalised long-term interactions, due to their inability to learn and use new entities, and poor recall of personal data.
+The study showed that rule-based approaches are inflexible to the variations in the user responses, but personalisation can mitigate the negative user experiences.

 PERSONALISATION IN SOCIALLY ASSISTIVE ROBOTICS